8-MOP Side Effects

 2. "Product Information.
 Uvadex (methoxsalen)."
 Therakos Inc, Exton, PA.

-Not all side effects for 8-MOP may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of 8-MOP may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about 8-MOP (methoxsalen)